 Your tenancy agreement should tell you if your rent can be increased, and the rules your landlord must follow.

 But the exact rules depend on the type of agreement you have, and where in the UK you rent.
-For example, your landlord doesn’t have to give you notice to increase your rent if you’re a lodger.
+For example, if you’re a lodger in England and not on a fixed-term agreement, your landlord doesn’t have to give you notice to increase your rent.

 If you rent in: |